wing5wong/artisan-whs-static/source/_extracurricular_activities/softball-boys.md

 ---
 title: Softball - Boys
-date: 2020-01-26T21:06:10.451Z
+date: 2022-06-26T22:30:31.210Z
 person_in_charge: Mrs L. Murphy
 extracurricular_area: Sport
 ---
-Our students play for clubs on Saturdays and we will be sending a Boys and Girls team to the Regional Tournament in Hastings during Term 1.
+Our students play in a Inter-School competition at the Braves Softball Park Monday evenings.
+Training days will be confirmed.

-**Cost:** $20 (Saturday competition)
+Students may also go away to the Summer Tournament Week this year being in Hamilton.
+Depending on the numbers a squad of boys or girls will be picked to go away to tournament week.
+Cost of this will be confirmed once the team has been picked.

-Regional Tournament week - extra cost
+**Cost:** Monday night competition $10.00

-**Equipment:** Own glove
+**Equipment:** Own glove, WHS PE top, covered shoes or boots.

-**Terms:** Term 4 & Term 1 the following year
+**Terms:** Term 1 & 4

 **Teacher-in-charge:** Miss Kerwyn Morgan (morgan.k@whs.ac.nz)
-**Coach:** Ms Kay Kotuhi-Brown
+**Coach:** Kay Kotuhi-Brown